nghialele/sortifyr/README.md

   A track is only counted as played after you listened to it for at least 20 seconds, however due to the internal workings of the application it can be up to 40 seconds before a track is considered played.

+  In the settings page you can upload all your historic Spotify data.

   ![Track history](./screenshots/track_history.png)
 </details>